|SCIENTIFIC DISCIPLINARY SECTOR||SECS-S/05|

-The course pursues the intent of stimulating students' abilities in undertaking, with full autonomy and responsibility, learning pathways.
+The course aims to stimulate the students' ability to undertake, with full autonomy and responsibility, learning paths.
 Learning skills are developed in the course of study as a whole, in particular through the planned individual study, the preparation of individual projects, the experience of group work and the observation and analysis of case studies.

 There are no pre-requisites for teaching attendance.

 Classes are face-to-face and, "in accordance with the University Premises Access Rules adopted to counter the pandemic spread from COVID, classes may possibly be conducted on TEAMS.
 The TEAMS code will eventually be communicated via aulaweb; The materials used during the lessons will be made available on AulaWeb.
 Occasionally, scholars or experts in the discipline may be invited to conduct seminars to explore specific aspects of the issues addressed.
 For students not attending, no changes in the program will apply.
 However, these students are invited to contact their professor of reference.

 The course is divided into 4 parts; in the first part official statistical sources are described, enabling students to find data autonomously, paying particular attention to the tools of descriptive statistics and probability calculus useful for the analysis of socio-electoral phenomena.
 The second part of the course deals with statistical sampling and electoral surveys, while the third part of the course deals with the analysis of electoral systems, with particular attention to the aspects related to the analysis of flows and the stability of an electoral system.
 The final part is devoted to the analysis of social and income inequalities, and in particular to the construction of multidimensional indicators of well-being and deprivation.